aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

       - arm64
 ```

-Note that Karpenter can only discover architecture based requirements unless using an alias, in which case it can discover additional requirements (e.g. GPU / Accelerator support).
+Note that Karpenter can only discover architecture based requirements.
+The one exception is using alias, in which case it can discover additional requirements (e.g. GPU / Accelerator support).

 ## status.instanceProfile